Learn about financial aid offered in this interactive map. Simply click on a state to see what is offered!

 Take the SAT or ACT.- if you are in foster care, then you qualify to have the SAT fee waived.
 You also qualify for 4 "request for fee waivers" which remove the fees associated with college applications.

 Complete the Free Application for Federal Student Aid (FAFSA) - FAFSA becomes available in January.
-Completing the FAFSA by March 1st gives you the best chance at getting the most financial aid.
-College goal Sundays are events where you can take the FAFSA form and get assistance in completing it! (see below for a link to FSM's Financial Aid Toolkit for more Financial Aid info)
+Completing the FAFSA by March 1st gives you the best chance at getting the most financial aid (see below for a link to FSM's Financial Aid Toolkit for more Financial Aid info).

 Visit campus and schedule an interview with the Admissions Office and with the Campus Support Program as available.
 Asking for an interview shows the school that you are enthusiastic and interested!
 Ask questions that will help you figure out if the school is a good fit.